-Prerequisite: Nil Content: This subject provides the student with an introductory knowledge of ergonomics and the principles of design in preparation for an independent development project in third year.
-Assessment: 1,500 word assignment and oral presentation.
+Prerequisite: Nil Content: This subject provides the student with an introductory knowledge of ergonomics and the principles of design in preparation for an independent development project in third Assessment: 1,500 word assignment and oral presentation.
 References: Advice on references for the subject will be provided at the commencement of teaching.

-PO241 Nursing Procedures

-Contact Hours: 20 (lectures and practical classes).

-Prerequisite: Nil

-Content: This subject provides an introduction to ward and theatre procedures, sterilisation and patient handling procedures.
+PO241 Nursing Procedures Contact Hours: 20 (lectures and practical classes).
+Prerequisite: Nil Content: This subject provides an introduction to ward and theatre procedures, sterilisation and patient handling procedures.
+Assessment: Short Answer Test.

-Assessment: 1,500 word assignment.